Skip to main content

 Excel MAX

-3. AVERAGE
+3. AVERAGE()

-To calculate the average of athletes, we will select the age column, apply the average formula, and return the result to the C7 cell.
+To calculate the average of athletes, we will select the age column, apply the average function, and return the result to the C7 cell.
 It will sum up the total values in the selected cells and divide them by 4.

 =AVERAGE(C2:C5)